synacktiv/bip/doc/index.rst

 This part regroup all the functions and classes made for interfacing with the UI and events of IDA.
 The most important part of this module is probably the :class:`BipPlugin` which allow to create plugins and to define actions in IDA.
+While bip can be used in normal IDA plugin and scripts, the :class:`BipPlugin` is the central element for interfacing with the GUI using bip.

 .. toctree::
     :maxdepth: 2